[PDF] New Education Policy 2023 – #NEP2023 Complete Information

 Outcomes of NEP 2020-21* Universalisation from ECCE to Secondary Education by 2030, aligning with SDG4

-* Attaining Foundational Learning & Numeracy Skills through National Mission by 2025
+* Attaining Foundational Learning and numeracy Skills through National Mission by 2025

 * 100% GER in Pre-School to Secondary Level by 2030